Jonybang/Geesome-CMF/readme.md

 **MySQL 5.7.8+** - [for support json](http://stackoverflow.com/a/36017215) field.
 [Install instruction for ubuntu 14](https://www.digitalocean.com/community/questions/mysql-5-7-x-on-ubuntu-14-lamp-already-installed).
 **PHP 5.6.19+**(7+ recommended) - [for support json](http://stackoverflow.com/a/34295663) field too.
 [Install instructions 7.0 for ubuntu 14](https://www.digitalocean.com/community/tutorials/how-to-upgrade-to-php-7-on-ubuntu-14-04)

-## Official Documentation

-The project is now on beta version, and soon, when the first version - his will be documented.

 ## Backend and frontend

 Now backend core is located in [app/Http/routes.php](app/Http/routes.php) file.